Korn: The Path of Totality, The Paradigm Shift and Welch's return (2011–2015)

-The Paradigm Shift and Welch's return (2012–2015)

-On May 5, 2012, guitarist Brian "Head" Welch joined Korn on stage at the Carolina Rebellion festival to play "Blind" for the first time since his departure.

-As recalled in the documentary DVD Reconciliation, Welch's appearance was a spur-of-the-moment decision: Welch initially visited the festival because of his daughter, who was a fan of bands performing.
-Welch joined Red on stage for a song, and would eventually be persuaded to join his old bandmates in Korn for a meet and greet.
-Upon Korn preparing for the show, the guitar tech prepared an extra guitar and amplifier for Welch, "just in case".

 On July 18, 2012, Jonathan Davis told Billboard.com that Korn was getting ready to start recording their eleventh studio album that would be released independently.
 It was also announced that their next album would not contain any dubstep influences like The Path of Totality.
 Guitarist James "Munky" Shaffer stated in an interview with the Phoenix New Times that the new album would be heavier, with more aggressive "in-your-face" guitars and vocals.
 He went on to say that he would be using new recording techniques in the studio to give his riffs a fresh approach.

 In November 2012, Mudvayne bassist Ryan Martinie toured Korn as a temporary replacement for Reginald Arvizu, who stayed at home during his wife's pregnancy.
 That month also saw the confirmation of Welch's return to the band.
 His comeback was initially thought to be temporary as he was only scheduled for two shows in June 2013 at Rock Am Ring and Rock Im Park, but Ray Luzier announced at the January 25 Sabian show during NAMM that Welch would be working the whole tour.
 In January 2013, techno artist Beta Traxx acknowledged he was working on a new Korn song for their upcoming album, which he commented would sound "like the past and the future at the same time."
 Luzier affirmed that the album would be produced by Don Gilmore.
 The BK Entertainment Group updated their clients list on February 12 and attested that Korn had signed to their management's independent label - Prospect Park Productions.
 On June 1, Caroline Records added Korn to their roster confirming that the band have been signed on to a contract with the label; they are partnered with Korn's management Prospect Park.
 On February 18, 2013, Korn posted a photo showing Head as part of the line up, which escalated rumors that he was in the process to rejoin Korn permanently.
 This was confirmed by Head himself in May, when it was also confirmed that he had been recording as part of the band for their upcoming album.